-In the past two years of using Equities Lab it is true that I’ve never stopped experimenting.
-However, at some point along the way I found a few indicators that I trusted and used more than others – essentially using those variables whenever I needed to analyze a strategy.
-This is a time consuming process when you have to replot every time you create a new strategy, so we built a feature that allowed you to turn this –
+In the past two years of using Equities Lab, I have never stopped experimenting.
+However, at some point along the way, after taking up a prop trading course I found a few indicators that I trust and use more than others—essentially using those variables whenever I need to analyze a strategy.
+This is a time-consuming process, where you have to replot every time you create a new strategy, so we built a feature that allowed you to turn this:

-- In order to create your first plot panel you need to go into the explorer and create a fresh formula.
+- In order to create your first plot panel, you need to go into the explorer and create a new formula.

 - Unlike building tear sheets, plot panels are fairly straight forward.